isoAdvector/isoAdvector/README.md

           nAlphaBounds 3;

-          //If snapAlphaTol > 0 then after advection and volume preserving
+          //If snapTol > 0 then after advection and volume preserving
-          //bounding all remaining alpha's closer to 0 than snapAlphaTol will be
+          //bounding all remaining alpha's closer to 0 than snapTol will be
-          //set to 0 and all alpha's closer to 1 than snapAlphaTol will be set
+          //set to 0 and all alpha's closer to 1 than snapTol will be set
           //to 1.
 Default value is 1e-12.

-          snapAlphaTol 1e-12; //Previously called clipAlphaTol
+          snapTol 1e-12; //Previously called clipAlphaTol (and snapAlphaTol)

           //If clip is set to true/yes/1 then after advection and volume
           //preserving bounding any alpha < 0 will be set to 0 and any alpha > 1